 You can view your existing reminders by tapping the Pin button, or by accessing the Snoozed menu, just like on desktop devices.
 And if you want to add a reminder to an email, just tap the Pin icon when you have the email open.

-Not Using Inbox?
+Not Using Inbox by Google?

-Reminders are great, but they won’t help you improve your email efficiency overall.
+Gmail reminders are great, but they won’t help you improve your email efficiency overall.
 For that, you’ll need to dig deep into your email metrics, and learn exactly how you’re emailing—including peak times and days of the week for email, how long it takes you to read and write emails, and how and why your email threads become chaotic.
 EmailAnalytics was created with this purpose in mind; it’s got everything you need to master the art of email productivity, so give it a try for free today!

 Ready to get started with EmailAnalytics?
 Try it now, instantly, with a 14-day free trial.
 No credit card required!